thinkSRS/srsgui/docs/application.rst

 handling into :class:`Task <srsgui.task.task.Task>` class makes it simple to use a Matplotlib_ figure_ in :class:`Task <srsgui.task.task.Task>` subclasses.

-When you choose a dock window from the **menu/Docks**, it will be brought up the dock window to the top level, even if it is closed.
+When you choose a dock widget from the **menu/Docks**, it will be brought up the dock wdget to the top level, even if it is closed.

-Command capture dock widget
+Capture dock widget
 -----------------------------

-Command capture dock widget is the latest addition to ``srsgui`` application.
-Each instrument in the configuration file will have its command capture dock widget.
+Capture dock widget is the latest addition to ``srsgui`` application.
+Each instrument in the configuration file will have its capture dock widget.
 You can open it by select the menu item named as "*instrument_name-caputre*" from the menu/Docks.

 It is used to visualize a :class:`Instrument <srsgui.inst.instrument.Instrument>` class